→ The 2014 Sciences Po Bordeaux history answer keys

-You could either choose a 2-part plan (more Sciences Po, notes de synthèse, sociology, law: the emphasis is on the current events, documents) or a 3-part plan (classical plan history, philosophy, analysis: the emphasis is on the reflection side).
+You could either choose a 2-part outline (more Sciences Po, notes de synthèse, sociology, law: the emphasis is on the current events, documents) or a 3-part outline (classical outline history, philosophy, analysis: the emphasis is on the reflection side).

-Our preference is for the 3-part plan, which allows for all aspects to be addressed and for in-depth reflection, which solves the difficulties, but the rule is always to choose the plan that best responds to your problematic and that best meets your expectations, to what you want to express.
+Our preference is for the 3-part plan, which allows for all aspects to be addressed and for in-depth reflection, which solves the difficulties, but the rule is always to choose the outline that best responds to your question that pinpoints the problem and that best meets your expectations, to what you want to express.

 I. The municipal elections and the novelties of the 2014 polls turned towards the identity link and direct democracy

 II.
-The necessary role of the municipal representatives, of the mayor’s office, allows to guarantee the democratic government
+The necessary role of the municipal representatives, of the mayor’s office, allows guaranteeing the democratic government

-The plans again are largely variable, and you have a good deal of flexibility for this topical Composition paper.
+The outlines again are largely variable, and you have a good deal of flexibility for this topical composition paper.
 The only important points are to address the reflection on municipal elections from all angles, including from each document – ideally you should cite each document and once each in the development of your paper.

 To give you some ideas, you could talk about the social contract.
 Jean-Jacques Rousseau’s The Social Contract in 1762 was a key reference for this assignment.